 During the Silver Age, Lana was the literal girl next door who was obsessed with proving that Superboy and Clark were the same person.
-As was common in the Silver Age, she also gained insect powers at one point after saving an alien traveler pinned under a tree.
-In gratitude he gave her a Bio-Ring.
-After discovering the ring can turn the user in insects she became the Insect Queen and went on a number of adventures with Superboy.
+As was common in the Silver Age, she also gained insect powers at one point after saving the life of an alien traveler who had been pinned under a tree.
+In gratitude for this, he gave her a bio-genetic ring.
+After discovering that the ring could transform the user into insects or give its user insects's powers or attributes, she became the Insect Queen and went on a number of adventures with Superboy.
 Lana also gained reserve status in the Legion of Super-Heroes after saving them during her trip into the future.
-As an adult she became a television reporter, and acted as a romantic rival for Lois Lane, as both women had their sights set on Clark.
+As an adult she became a television reporter for WMET-TV, and acted as a romantic rival for Lois Lane, as both women had their sights set on Clark.

-In the Bronze Age, Lana became an anchorwoman, and, for the first time since her original appearance, stopped pursuing Superman romantically, going so far as to take an assignment in Europe to forget him.
+In the Bronze Age, Lana became an anchorwoman, and, for the first time since her original appearance, stopped pursuing Superman romantically, going so far as to take an assignment in Europe to forget him (Superman's Girl Friend Lois Lane #109).
+In this same issue it was revealed that Lana was a graduate of Hudson University.
+(Later stories had Lana attending Metropolis University.)
+Lana would later team up with Clark Kent to co-anchor WGBS News (Superman #317).
 This situation changed in the run-up to the Crisis on Infinite Earths, as Lana and Clark were shown again to be romantically involved.
 Also during this period, Lana was revealed to have an Earth-2 counterpart who was similar to the Earth-1 counterpart, but had left Smallville at a young age, and was accidentally turned into the villainous Insect Queen by a magic amulet.
-This version of Lana was erased from existence by the Crisis.
+The Crisis erased this version of Lana from existence.

 Lana's origin story and motivations have been constantly altered during the Modern Age.
 Following the Crisis, her origin was rewritten such that Lana was deeply in love with Clark Kent, who did not return her love.
 He revealed his powers to her just before they left high school, and when Superman appeared she made the connection and became something of an obsessed stalker.
 Her origin was changed again in 2003, when she and Clark were established as having had a romantic relationship in high school.
 This version of the character leaves Smallville shortly after Clark himself leaves to explore the world.
 She was changed yet again following the Infinite Crisis, and her romantic relationship with Clark was strengthened; though they still eventually broke up, they remained fairly close into adulthood.